mikenakis/Public/immutability/README.md

 TODO: fix some TODOs in the code.

-TODO: start making use of `mikenakis.immutability.object.ObjectImmutabilityAssessor.instance` in existing places in the codebase, for example in all hashmaps and hashsets.
+TODO: make use of `ObjectImmutabilityAssessor` in places where objects are passed to other threads.

 TODO: Add sealed class analysis -- This may allow an otherwise provisory field to be assessed as immutable, if it is of extensible type when that extensible type belongs to a sealed group of which all member-classes have been